EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+14th Nov.
+Charles.
+Do we want a Newton solver in Stan.
+When would it work better in than Powell's method.

+14th Nov.
+Charles.
+Do we want an optimization function (i.e. max objective function).

 10/30 .
 Ben .
 Can we either sign the Mac clang4/6 installer or front the $100 Apple Developer Tax?
 Yes

 1st Nov.
 Sebastian.
 Can we have an optional `coupled_ode_system` in stan-math which enables an easy way to provide analytic Jacobians for ODE solving (leads to >2x speedups for cases I have seen)?
 We could allow for this using compile time flags, for example.